Tyler799/Morrowind-2020/Morrowind_2019.md

 ## Weapons

 There are likely a ton of unique/artifact weapon replacers I've missed.
 I was never very good at keeping track of weapon mods...
-* [Darknut's Little Weapons Mod Complete](http://www.nexusmods.com/morrowind/mods/43418/?) - Has a Textures/512 and a Textures/1024 folder.
+* [Darknut's Little Weapons Mod Complete](http://www.nexusmods.com/morrowind/mods/43418/?) - Has a `Textures/512` and a `Textures/1024` folder.
 You should be able to handle the 1K textures.
-In either case, you'll need to un-pack the mod and move all of whichever you choose (in my case 1K) out of the 1024 folder, and into the root "Textures" folder, and then re-pack.
+In either case, you'll need to un-pack the mod and move all of whichever you choose (in my case 1K) out of the 1024 folder, and into the root `Textures` folder, and then re-pack.
 * [Oriental Mesh Improvements](http://www.nexusmods.com/morrowind/mods/29906/?)
 * [Crossbows](http://download.fliggerty.com/download-98-1010) - If you don't want the new crossbows, don't activate the .esps.
 You'll still get new meshes for the base game's crossbows.
 For TR users, note that this ESP is also set up requiring the old TR's ESP as a master, so it'll crash if you try to use it on modern TR installs.
 * [Real Reflective Weapons - Iron](http://www.nexusmods.com/morrowind/mods/43077/?) - Install the base (Data Files) folder and the bonus folder.